 You have the right to receive a copy of our most current Notice in effect.
 If you have not yet received a copy of our current Notice, please ask the medical receptionist at the front desk of Health Services and we will provide you with a copy.

-If you have any questions, concerns or complaints about this Notice or your medical information, please contact our Privacy Officer, Margaret Trout, at 503-370-6062.
+If you have any questions, concerns or complaints about this Notice or your medical information, please contact our Director, Don Thomson, at 503-370-6062.

 Release of Medical Information